OAGi/Score/docs/user_guide/ScoreUserGuide.rst

    the dialog without saving the changes, hit the ESC button or click outside of the dialog.

-4. Click the "Update button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Delete a brand-new code list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^